thegetty/bronze-guidelines/content/vocabulary/roman-joint.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'A type of joint between two separately {% def "cast" %} elements in which one element slots into the hollow “sleeve” of the other.
+definition: 'A type of joint between two separately {% def "cast (v.)" "cast" %} elements in which one element slots into the hollow “sleeve” of the other.
 The joint is generally further secured using pins, rivets, or by {% def "soldering" %}.'
 lang:
   de: Steckverbindung
   fr: assemblage à la romaine